 Fate of the Fragrance:

-Other perfume companies launched their own perfumes under the name of Ideal.
-Perfumeries such as Du Barry, Clermont et E Fouet, J E McBrady & Co, Ostheimer Brothers, Paul Reiger & C, Vallant and others released their versions of Ideal at different dates.
+Following the success of Houbigant's Le Parfum Idéal, several other perfumeries sought to capitalize on its popularity by releasing their own interpretations under the name "Ideal."
+Companies like Du Barry, Clermont et E Fouet, J E McBrady & Co, Ostheimer Brothers, Paul Reiger & C, Vallant, and others launched their versions of Ideal at various points in time, each offering their unique take on the beloved fragrance concept.

 No comments: